 Burngate Stone Carving Centre provides traditional stone carving courses for everyone from age 6 upwards and all abilities.
 The Centre also offers a wide range of art and rural craft courses and children's and family activities throughout the year, whatever the weather.

 Over 100 fossilised tracks are preserved in a flat layer of rock at Keates Quarry.
 The fossils were discovered in 1997.
 From Spyway, follow the footpath south towards the sea and turn right onto the Priest’s Way, heading west.
 Continue on the Priest’s Way for about three quarters of a mile – the dinosaur footprints are signposted on the right, just past the turning for Acton.

 Green Leas is an inviting 3-bedroom property which features a wonderful large garden.
 It is located in the quaint village of Langton Matravers and provides easy access to the outstanding walks along the South West Coast Path.

 Driftwood is a surprisingly spacious cottage, ideally located for exploring this stunning part of Dorset.
 It is comfortable, well equipped, has a large garden, is ideal for couples and families and is within easy reach of Swanage and many wonderful walks and beautiful beaches.

-This delightful property has been tastefully modernised and provides comfortable, well equipped accommodation.
-It is ideally located for a relaxing holiday with plenty of fresh air and peaceful walks, with Swanage, Corfe and a choice of stunning beaches within easy reach.
+This delightful property has been updated with care and attention to detail, to create a comfortable and well equipped holiday cottage.
+It is ideally located for a relaxing holiday with plenty of fresh air and peaceful walks, with Swanage, Corfe and a choice of stunning beaches close by.